jonasbucherETH/sushi_internship/README.md

         ),
   * Why is the plot not generated before choosing to display sample labels?
   * How can I make the PCA plot fit the whole width of the box/column (while keeping the proportions)?
+  * In plotOutput, what does inline = T/F do?